zm00622/CodingChallenges/SaveYourSolutionsHere/HowToNameYourFiles.md

-Save your files from each challenge in this folder.
+Save your files from each challenge in this folder (the SaveYourSolutionsHere folder).

 To keep everything organized, please follow the file naming convention below:

 FILES: